PlexSheep/grrsmp/docs/specification.md

 ## 13. Acknowledgments

 This platform draws inspiration from the Signal Protocol, the Noise Protocol Framework, and various decentralized communication systems.
 The specification reflects ongoing design discussions and implementation experience.

+# Appendix

+## A Constants

+- `DHLEN := 32`: Diffie-Hellman output length (32 bytes for Ed25519)
+- `MAX_FRAME_SIZE := 65535`: Maximum transport frame size (65535 bytes)

+`MAX_FRAME_SIZE` may become smaller.
+It is not yet determined if the Noise Protocol Framework provides a smaller window, or how large the headers for our protocols are.

 ---